 Our business, structure and supply chain

-Our suppliers and contractors include providers of food, drinks, uniforms, technical equipment, cleaning and facilities management services, property maintenance and construction services and other professional service providers (such as architects, lawyers, accountants and auditors).
+Our suppliers and contractors include providers of food, drinks, uniforms, technical equipment, cleaning and facilities management services, property maintenance and construction services, and other professional service providers (such as architects, lawyers, accountants and auditors).

-Group policy statement
+Vue International policy statement

 - confirmation that no instance of modern slavery or human trafficking has occurred (or is occurring) within their business;